aedwardg/aedwardg/README.md

 ### Hi there 👋

 I'm Anthony - a backend developer and data analyst with a background in Law, and Communication Research before that.<br>
-I'm also a Moderator for the [Codecademy Discord server](https://discord.gg/codecademy) and a core maintainer of their Discord bot.
+I'm also a Moderator for the [Codecademy Discord server](https://discord.gg/codecademy) and a core maintainer of the server's Discord bot.

 When I'm not contributing to open source, chances are I'm hiking or dabbling in mobile development.